-Hideki Iinuma (Nagano 1975) belongs to the young generation of Japanese artists who critically analyse the current changes through his sculptures.
+Iinuma belongs to the young generation of Japanese artists who critically analyse the current changes through his sculptures.
 The girl-image evolved from Neo-Pop forms his main inspiration, as does the changing perception of women in Japanese society.
 His figures carved from Camphor wood, often exuding a hint of ostentatious sexuality, mostly represent models from Pintarest and Instagram.
 For women in Japan as for those in Europe these young women are becoming more and more ‘muses’, fashion icons.

 With this new ‘Surf girls series’ Iinuma depicts positive energy.
 An escape from fast fashion consumption.

 With his figures sculpted from wood, Iinuma finds himself in a borderland between Western and Eastern culture marked both by contrasts and similarities.
 After completing his study at Graduate School of Aichi Prefectural University of Fine Arts and Music in 1998, Iinuma entered Ecole Regionale des Beaux-Arts, Nantes (France).
 He took part in student exchange program (ERASMUS), which led him to study in Copenhagen (Denmark), Milan (Italy) and Karlsruhe (Germany).
 Iinuma uses the old ichiboku-zukuri technique common in Japan until the 10th century.
 He combines this technique with a special surface treatment that leaves the traces of the grain still visible under a coat of paint.